-Symptoms of Parkinson’s disease develop gradually, and often go unnoticed.
-Initially, only one side of the body is affected but later both the sides get affected.
+Symptoms of Parkinson’s disease develop gradually and often go unnoticed.
+Initially, only one side of the body is affected but later both sides get affected.
 The symptoms of PD vary from person to person.
 Also, the symptoms change as the condition progresses.

 Below symptoms are commonly noticed in patients with Parkinson’s disease:

 Consult the doctor if the above-mentioned symptoms of Parkinson’s disease are noticed.
 Only a doctor can diagnose the exact condition and rule out the other causes.

 Parkinson’s disease results due to the degeneration of nerve cells in a part of the brain called substantia nigra.
 Consequently, a chemical substance known as dopamine is not produced in sufficient quantities.
 This chemical is vital for the movement of various body parts and a reduction in its levels produces the symptoms of PD.
 The exact cause for this degeneration of nerve cells is not clear yet.

 Advancing age (especially after 60 years) increases the risk of developing Parkinson’s disease.
 However, PD can develop at any age.
 The other factors which make a person more prone to develop PD are:

 The doctor diagnoses Parkinson’s disease based on the medical history, the signs and symptoms exhibited by the patient and by performing a physical and neurological examination.

 No laboratory tests can detect the presence of PD.
 However, to rule out other conditions, the doctor will order the below tests: